 A total of 32 samples were collected, 27 of which were adult hen mash.
 These samples were collected opportunistically when connecting with various stakeholders in the egg industry, including farmers, universities, feed mills, and agrovets.
-The samples were collected from 7 counties, see figure 2 below for geographical distribution, with high egg production rates, mainly consisting of commercial feeds, but also including some self-formulated feeds as a significant fraction of the farmers, especially larger ones, choose to produce their own feeds.
-The samples were collected during the period of December 2021 through December 2022.
+The samples were collected from 7 counties from December 2021 to December 2022, with high egg production rates, mainly consisting of commercial feeds, but also including some self-formulated feeds as a significant fraction of the farmers, especially larger ones, choose to produce their own feeds.